Commercial Real Estate

 • Proptech Revolution: The proptech ecosystem in India is experiencing a boom, with numerous startups emerging with innovative solutions.
 Fintrackr’s analysis shows that between January 2021 and March 2023, over 29 real estate startups raised an impressive $345 million, which added up to an astounding $2.4 billion in total funding.

-• And while it may seem like this technology is only relevant to industry experts, platforms such as Assetmonk can provide you with all the information you need quickly if you’re looking to invest in a commercial Grade A property.
+• And while it may seem like this technology is only relevant to industry experts, CRE platform such as Assetmonk can provide you with all the information you need quickly if you’re looking to invest in a commercial Grade A property.

 Banking on the strength of technology, Assetmonk has been a top player in the proptech industry.
 Assetmonk is striving to provide smart real estate investment options for the specific needs of investors.
 To know more about the opportunities, you can reach out to us on Assetmonk’s website.